| Gratispool ~ Means Free Films |

 |

-By summer 1954 Gratispool were operating from both their 207 William Street, Glasgow C3 premises and their new premises at 12 St.Margaret's Place, Glasgow C1 (see building picture at the top of this page).
-Of the 2 print envelopes shown below, both date from June 1954, the red one is from William St while the magenta envelope is from St.Margaret's Place.
+By summer 1954 Gratispool were operating from both their 207 William Street, Glasgow C3 premises and their new premises at 12 St.Margaret's Place, Glasgow C1 (see pictures below).
+Of the 2 print envelopes shown here, both date from June 1954.
+The red envelope is from William St while the magenta envelope is from St.Margaret's Place.
 The William Street premises were later demolished during construction of the M8 motorway (1960s) and the Hilton hotel (1 William Street) now sits more or less on the site occupied by Gratispool's William St. premises.
 The St Margarets Place building has also since been demolished. |

 ||